Life Insurance for Basal-Cell Carcinoma

 So, if you have had basal-cell carcinoma and you want to speak with us about life insurance options, there’s a few things we will need to know to be able to help you:

 As with life insurance, having previously had basal-cell carcinoma doesn’t necessarily mean that you won’t be able to get critical illness cover now.
-It may be that any policy you take out will come with some kind of cancer exclusion clause and this may last for some time after you recover.
+With you having had cancer, it may be that any policy you take out will come with some kind of cancer exclusion, and this may last for some time after you recover.

-In other cases where it is recurring, the grading or staging of the cancer was high or you’ve only recently completed your treatment for it, you may be looking at cover where the premiums might be higher.
-There is also the option of the cancer exclusion, we mentioned earlier, which could be applied to some policies.
+In other cases where it is recurring, the grading or staging of the cancer was high or you’ve only recently completed your treatment, you may find the the premiums for critical illness cover are non-standard (this means increased).
+There is also the option that some insurers may offer a cancer exclusion instead

 Rest assured, we will work to help you find the best deal for your critical illness cover.
 The offer you get largely depends on your circumstances and making sure you approach the right insurers to meet these.
 No matter what your situation is, our advisers are there to help you.